-The article presents the features available in the Premium plan of XTRF Language Business Platform.
+This article presents the features available in the Ultimate plan of XTRF Translation Management System.
 Please keep in mind that your access to the described options might be limited due to your license agreement.
-If you would like to change your plan of XTRF Language Business Platform and gain access to the additional features, contact XTRF Customer Success Manager.
+If you would like to change your plan of XTRF Translation Management System and gain access to the additional features, contact XTRF Customer Success Manager.

 Target audience: Administrators, Project Managers

 A task workflow is a step-by-step procedure which constitutes of workflow jobs performed by the vendors.
 A Project Manager makes a decision which files uploaded as the input files for a given project should be addressed to which vendor and if the files should be edited by the vendors or not.
 In XTRF Platform, the files are grouped in packages called bundles.
 You can manage the files included in the bundles giving your vendors different rights to them depending on the project requirements.
 For example, you might want to send some additional description only to the translator but the proofreader does not need it.
 Because of that, XTRF Platform introduces statuses of bundles.
 You can find that there are three statuses of the bundles: